Erenkx/Think-Java/README.md

 ## License

-This repository contains my personal solutions to the exercises and examples provided in the book.
+This repository contains my solutions to the exercises and examples provided in the book.
 The book itself is copyrighted by the authors.
 Please refer to the [book’s website](https://greenteapress.com/wp/think-java-2e/) for more details.

 ## Acknowledgment